adamcegielka/my-shop-automationpractice-pl/README.md

 <br>

-# :shopping_cart: My Shop - automationpractice.pl
+# :shopping_cart: My Shop project - automationpractice.pl

-- The project will be executed until the end of August 2023, the start date of the tests is 26.06.2023.
-- The objective of this project is to create test cases in [TestRail](https://www.testrail.com/), report bugs in [JIRA](https://www.atlassian.com/pl/software/jira/) and create automated tests in [Playwright](https://playwright.dev/) for the [automationpractice.pl](http://www.automationpractice.pl/) application in order to gain valuable experience.
+The aim of this project is to create tests in [TestRail](https://www.testrail.com/), report errors in [JIRA](https://www.atlassian.com/pl/software/jira/) and create automated tests in [Playwright](https://playwright.dev/) for the [automationpractice.pl](http://www.automationpractice.pl/) application.
+The project aims to gain valuable experience in testing.

-## Scope of the test project
+## Project scope

-- design of test cases in TestRail and creation of a report
+- Designing test cases in TestRail and creating a report.
-- execution of manual tests on the basis of the test cases
+- Execution of manual tests based on the designed test cases.
-- bug reporting in JIRA
+- Bug reporting in JIRA.
-- writing and running automated tests in Paywright
+- Writing and running automated tests in Playwright.
+- Executing tests in different browsers (chromium, firefox, webkit).
+- Testing of various types including E2E, Functional, Compatibility, Responsiveness, Navigation and Usability.

 ## Work environment:
 - Windows 10 Home